annakkin/cse15l-lab-reports/lab-report-5-week-10.md

 ![sc](5.5.png)

-Implementation can be added after this part.
+Code blocks can be added after this part.

 <br />

 #### TEST 2: `578.md`

-For this test, our implementation is correct.
+For this test, my implementation is correct.

 My implementation gives `test-files/578.md []`.